avavavsf/Vehicle-Detection/report_writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 First of all, I only apply the sliding window on the bottom half of the image because the vehicles will not show above the road surface.
 I tried different window size (search scale) and overlap rate, and found that window size 96 and overlap 0.5 works well.

-Here is the results on the test image.

-![alt text][image2]
+You can see how it works in the next figure.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?